Junction Boyz, the financially troubled auto body and stereo business, will be ordered to move out of the Watertown Industrial Center on Friday.

 Junction Boyz stopped paying its rent and utilities in 2010.
 As of Sept.
-1, the company owes $274,370.01 in rent, late charges, utilities and for a loan for paint equipment, according to court documents.
+1, the company owes $274,370.01 in rent, late charges and utilities, and for a loan for paint equipment, according to court documents.

-On Friday, Supreme Court Judge James P. McClusky awarded the judgment to WIC in that amount.
+On Friday, state Supreme Court Judge James P. McClusky awarded the judgment to WIC in that amount.

 As of June 24, the WIC board terminated the companys 20-year lease for space at the facility.

 So far, the WIC does not have a tenant for the space that Junction Boyz has occupied, said William J. Soluri, the industrial centers site manager.